WRAPP Overview

 Install

-The idea here is to not reference the package archive directly from within the USD files and materials, but rather to create yet another copy as a subfolder of the scenario or stage, and that subfolder to have no version in its path.
+You can install packages on the same server, different servers, or even your local file system.
+You can even make multiple versions of packages available to be used at the same time if needed.
+The idea here is to not reference the package archive directly from within the USD files and materials, but rather to create a light-weight copy as a subfolder of the scenario or stage, and that subfolder to have no version in its path.
+The version dependency is then maintained with WRAPP.

 This can most easily be achieved via the install command.
 Assume the author of a SanDiego scenario stored at omniverse://localhost/scenarios/SanDiego wants to use the vegetation asset pack in a specific version.
 This can be done with the following command line:

-The install command can also be used to update a package at the same location to a different version (actually it also allows to downgrade).
+The install command can also be used to update or downgrade a package at the same location to a different version.
 For that, just specify a different version number.
-This command will check if the installed package is unmodified, else it will fail with conflicts (to override, just delete the package at the install location and run install again).
+This command will validate that the installed package is unmodified before installing, else it will fail with conflicts (to override, just delete the package at the install location and run install again, or you can use the create-patch/apply-patch described in the Advanced section).

 To update the previously installed vegetation_pack to a newer version, just run

-If you use more than one package, it can get quickly complicated to remember which package was installed from where.
+If you use more than one package, it can get quickly complicated to remember which package was installed from which repo.
 To help with this, wrapp introduces the concept of package files with dependencies.

 To create/update a dependency file, specify an additional parameter to the install command like this: